 About the Adams Lecture

-This lectureship has been made possible by a generous donation to Penn Law from Neysa Adams, made in memory of her husband, The Honorable Arlin M. Adams L’47 HON’98 (1921-2015).
+This lectureship has been made possible by a generous donation to the Law School from Neysa Adams, made in memory of her husband, The Honorable Arlin M. Adams L’47 HON’98 (1921-2015).
 Judge Adams served for nearly 60 years as a lawyer, judge, and mediator.
 Twice considered for a seat on the U.S. Supreme Court, he was nominated to the United States Court of Appeals for the Third Circuit in 1969 and served until his retirement from the bench in 1987.
 Judge Adams was also a member and former Chancellor of the Philadelphia Bar Association, a past President of the American Philosophical Society, a Trustee of the University of Pennsylvania, chairman of the Law School’s Board of Overseers, and the former chair of the U.S. Supreme Court Judicial Fellows Commission.